keenwon/koa-subdomain/README.md

 // two.example.com
 subdomain.use('two', router2);

+subdomain
-// a.one.example.com
+  .use('a.one', router3)  // a.one.example.com
-subdomain.use('a.one', router3);

-// b.one.example.com
+  .use('b.one', router4); // b.one.example.com
-subdomain.use('b.one', router4);

 // example.com
 subdomain.use('', router5);